Q: What is Red Hat OpenShift Service on AWS?

-Q: What virtual machine sizes can I use?
+Q: Which virtual machine sizes can I use?

-See Red Hat OpenShift Service on AWS virtual machine sizes for a list of virtual machine sizes you can use with a Red Hat OpenShift Service on AWS cluster.
-Currently this list includes m5.xlarge, m5.2xlarge, m5.4xlarge, r5.xlarge, r5.2xlarge, r5.4xlarge, c5.2xlarge, and c5.4xlarge instances.
+See the Red Hat OpenShift Service on AWS service definition page for a list of virtual machine sizes you can use with a Red Hat OpenShift Service on AWS cluster.

 Q: Which Red Hat OpenShift Container Platform rights do we have?
 Cluster-admin?
 Project-admin?